CloudVeneto/CVUserGuide/source/ManagingGPUs.rst

 .. _ReservingGpu:

-Before using a GPU, you need to reserve it.
+Before creating a VM with a GPU, you need to reserve it.
 This can be done using a reservation system integrated in the dashboard.

 Using the Dashboard, click on **GPU Booking Calendar**.